- St. Vincent

 Scott P. Grady, MD

 Born and raised in California, Dr. Grady received his Bachelor of Science in Microbiology & Molecular Biology from U.C.L.A.
 He then attended McGill University in Montreal, Quebec, Canada where he graduated from medical school and completed his Residency at McGill’s Jewish General Hospital.
 He completed his Endocrinology fellowship in 2001 at Harvard’s Brigham & Women’s Hospital in Boston, Massachusetts and recently was recertified by the American Board of Internal Medicine.
-He fulfilled an academic appointment as a Clinical Research Fellow at the Division of Sleep Medicine, Harvard Medical School.
-Dr. Grady practices at our Northwest 22nd office.
+He also fulfilled an academic appointment as a Clinical Research Fellow at the Division of Sleep Medicine, Harvard Medical School.

 Fawn M. Wolf, MD